dastansam/dastansam.github.io/index.md

 - Writing unit and benchmark tests
 - Documentation

+**Personal projects**

+This section lists some of the personal projects that I am proud of

+***Decentralized Auctioned NFT Marketplace**

+For my senior thesis in Computer Science major in American University in Bulgaria, I have worked on a proof-of-concept project for the topic of managed decentralization.
+The project was aimed to explore how enterprises and companies could benefit from blockchain and at the same time keeping the same level of privacy and thoroughput.

+In the project, the goal was to build a decentralized network of nodes that host a backend for an **NFT Marketplace**.
+Backend simply serves and matches orders.
+Marketplace and orders function with the use of **Order Commitments**.

+Consensus of the network is a simple **Auction** protocol smart contract.
+It is also called a **Proof-of-Donation**.
+Essentially, whichever node bids the most amount of value to the time slot, will be the winner and **main processor/backend**(validator) at that slot.
+Nodes are incentivized by commissions from gossiping and matching orders. **Main backend** in a given slot, gets to match all the orders in that slot.

+I successfully delivered and demonstrated my proof-of-concept project and received and exceptional grade.
+Final version of the project is raw and it is still work in progress.
+Some of the key issues need to be addressed before any production grade usage.

+The network and backend was built in **Rust**, consensus and marketplace in **Solidity** and frontend in **React**.

 **Upwork and Freelance, January, 2020 - Present, <br>Blockchain and Full Stack developer**

 Started my programming career as a freelancer and later picked up **Upwork**.
 Mostly specialize on projects in the blockchain space and provide full cycle development services as well as consultations.